thunlp/PEVL/README.md

 ```

-### Visual Relation Detection
+### Visual Relation Detection (VRD)
 1. <a href="https://thunlp.oss-cn-qingdao.aliyuncs.com/vrd.pth"> Second stage pre-trained checkpoint </a> for visual relation detection.
-2. <a href="https://thunlp.oss-cn-qingdao.aliyuncs.com/pevl_vrd.tar.gz"> Dataset json files for visual relation detection</a>.(the 'file_name' in each json file need to be changed to your own directory)
+2. Download PEVL's VRD dataset json files for visual relation detection from <a href="https://thunlp.oss-cn-qingdao.aliyuncs.com/pevl_vrd.tar.gz"> pevl_vrd</a> and images for VRD from <a href="https://visualgenome.org/api/v0/api_home.html"> Visual Genome </a> .
-3. In configs/visual_grounding.yaml, set the paths for the json files.
+3. In configs/vrd.yaml, set the paths for the json files.
 4. Fine-tuning the model using 8 V100 GPUs:
 ```bash
 ##for finetuning on visual genome: